connor-roche/Linked-List-Structure-Handling/README.md

-# Linked-List-Structure-Handling
+# Linked List Structure Handling

-Fills a structure with values from Youtube's index page.
+Takes a CSV containing values (views, user, times, titles) from Youtube's index page.
+Then tokenizes the information and adds it to the linked list appropriately.